rokmohar/medusa-plugin-meilisearch/README.md

           apiKey: process.env.MEILISEARCH_API_KEY ?? '',
         },
         settings: {
+          // The key is used as the index name in Meilisearch
           products: {
+            // Required: Index type
+            type: 'products',
+            // Optional: Whether the index is enabled.
+When disabled:
+            // - Index won't be created or updated
+            // - Documents won't be added or removed
+            // - Index won't be included in searches
+            // - All operations will be silently skipped
+            enabled: true,
             indexSettings: {
               searchableAttributes: ['title', 'description', 'variant_sku'],
               displayedAttributes: ['id', 'title', 'description', 'variant_sku', 'thumbnail', 'handle'],